BunsDev/paywall-protocol/README.md

 # Paywall

-Paywall is a decentralized online financial service that gives you the ability to pay all your employees with crypto with one click.
+Paywall is a decentralized online financial service that allows you to pay all your employees with crypto currency with one click.

 ![screenshot](./frontend/assets/Screenshot%20(94).png)